 Recently React Native came with the .60 update which seems to be an important one considering the range of new features and improvements offered through it.
 The new React Native version has come with several key improvements and enhanced features ranging from a whole pack of accessibility features to AndroidX support to by default CocoaPods to auto-linking of the OS and many others.

-Considering the importance of this range of new features and improvements for the React Native app company.
-We need to explain these key-value additions one by one.
+Considering the importance of this range of new features and improvements for the React Native App Development Company We need to explain these key-value additions one by one.
 Let’s have a start.

 The new React Native 0.60 release comes with an array of crucial enhancements for the accessibility APIs available on both Android and iOS.
 Just because these new accessibility features directly make use of the native platform provided APIs directly, integrating them with the platform-specific technologies will be easier now.